 As tradition also holds, a coin is welded to the keel to safeguard the ship and all who sail upon her.
 But as we prepared for our ceremony that had us wondering.
 What kind of coin?
 How many?
 Should they be gold, silver, alloy?
 To get to the bottom of these questions we turned to the man most likely to know: our longtime friend and iconic Lindblad naturalist Tom Ritchie.
 As suspected, he gave us chapter and verse on the topic.

-While there are variations on this tradition, according to British maritime practice, the coins must be silver — sailors are highly superstitious and silver is the sailors’ metal associated with the moon, the ruler of tides and symbolic of much more.
+While there are variations on this tradition, according to British maritime practice, the coins must be silver—sailors are highly superstitious and silver is the sailors’ metal associated with the moon, the ruler of tides and symbolic of much more.
 He also informed us that you can have one coin or as many as seven or eight (extra coins mean extra luck, right?)
-Guided by Tom’s expertise we commissioned a design and struck a very special silver coin to commemorate the Endurance, which is due to set sail in 2020.
+Guided by Tom’s expertise we commissioned a design and struck a very special silver coin to commemorate this very special ship.

 "In 2014, we spent two days exploring Truk (Chuuk) Lagoon, one of the largest atolls in the world.
 On the first day I went snorkeling with a group that visited the wreckage of a Japanese Zero fighter plane, which had settled upside down, right near the old airstrip.
 Back on the ship, as I dressed for Recap and dinner, I couldn’t find my lucky silver dollar.
 After searching everywhere, I came to the realization I must have lost it out of my shorts’ pocket when I was free diving at one of the two wrecks.
 I was distraught.